 - INDEPENDENT STUDENT: An individual who meets one of the following criteria: - 1.
-Was born before January 1, 1994. - 2.
-As of July 1, 2017 will you be a graduate or professional student? - 3.
-Is Married (Separated but not divorced) - 4.
+Were you born before January 1, 2000? - 2.
+At the beginning of the 2023-2024 school year, will you be working on a master's or doctorate program (such as an MA, MBA, MD, JD, PhD, EdD, graduate certificate, etc.)? - 3.
+As of today, are you married?
+(Separated but not divorced) - 4.
 An individual with legal dependents other than a spouse.
-(As defined below\) - 5.
+(As defined below) - 5.
 An orphan or ward of the court up to the age of 18 - 6.
-Is a veteran of the armed forces of the United States - 7.
-Is currently serving on active duty in the U.S. Armed Forces for the purposes other than training? - 8.
-Do you have children who will receive more than half of their support from you between July 1, 2017 and June 30, 2018 - 9.
-Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2018? - 10.
-As determined by a court in your state are you or were you an emancipated minor? - 11.
-As determined by a court in your state of legal residence, are you or were you in legal guardianship? - 12.
-At any time on or after July 1, 2016, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - 13.
-At any time on or after July 1, 2016, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - 14.
-At any time on or after July 1, 2016, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+Are you a veteran of the armed forces of the United States?

+- 7. Are you currently serving on active duty in the U.S. Armed Forces for the purposes other than training. - 8.
+Do you have children who will receive more than half of their support from you between July 1, 2023 and June 30, 2024? - 9.
+Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2024? - 10.
+At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court? - 11.
+As determined by a court in your state are you or were you an emancipated minor. - 12.
+As determined by a court in your state of legal residence, are you or were you in legal guardianship? - 13.
+At any time on or after July 1, 2022, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless? - 14.
+At any time on or after July 1, 2022, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless? - 15.
+At any time on or after July 1, 2022, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?

-\Dependent: He/She is an individual other than spouse that has been supported and will continue to be supported (50% or more of that individual personal expense) by the student and/or spouse.
+Dependent: He/She is an individual other than spouse that has been supported and will continue to be supported (50% or more of that individual personal expense) by the student and/or spouse.
 If that individual is and will continue to be supported by the student parent(s), that individual would be a dependent of the parent(s) NOT a dependent student.